Pro-Charging Direct Costs to Sponsored Programs

 VII) Monitoring Expenses

 The University’s financial system-of-record, PeopleSoft, is to be utilized by Principal Investigators and departmental business administrators to monitor expenditures placed on each sponsored program.
 Each sponsored account should be reconciled to the PeopleSoft system on a monthly basis in accordance with the University’s Account Reconciliation Policy.
+Principal Investigators and departmental business administrators are responsible for review of compliance with federal cost principles as part of the monthly reconciliation process.
 The monthly account reconciliation process is an integral internal control over allowable costs.

 VIII) Disposition of Unallowable Expenses